-Upon the occurrence of an event of default taking place prior to April 1, 2025, between April 1, 2025, and April 1, 2028, and after April 1, 2028, we are obligated to pay 1.30 times Investment Amount, 1.65 times Investment Amount, and 2.0 times investment amount, respectively, less any amounts the Company previously paid pursuant to the agreement.
-Upon the occurrence of a change in control event taking place prior to the earlier of April 1, 2024, or FDA approval of vonoprazan for erosive GERD, we are obligated to pay 200% of the Investment Amount plus either 15% of the Investment Amount if occurrence prior to May 3, 2023, or plus 30% of the Investment Amount if occurrence thereafter.
+Upon the occurrence of an event of default taking place prior to April 1, 2025, between April 1, 2025 and April 1, 2028, and after April 1, 2028, we are obligated to pay 1.30 times Investment Amount, 1.65 times Investment Amount, and 2.0 times investment amount, respectively, less any amounts we previously paid pursuant to the agreement.

-At-the-Market-Offering
+At-the-Market-Offerings

-On November 10, 2020, we entered into an Open Market Sale AgreementSM, or the Sales Agreement, with Jefferies LLC, or the Sales Agent, under which we may, from time to time, sell shares of our common stock having an aggregate offering price of up to \$125.0 million through the Sales Agent, or the ATM Offering.
+On November 10, 2020, we entered into an Open Market Sale AgreementSM, or the Sales Agreement, with Jefferies LLC, or the Sales Agent, under which we may, from time to time, sell shares of our common stock having an aggregate offering price of up to \$125 million through the Sales Agent, or the 2020 ATM Offering.
 Sales of our common stock made pursuant to the Sales Agreement, if any, will be made under our shelf registration statement on Form S-3 which was filed on November 10, 2020 and declared effective by the SEC on November 16, 2020.
 We are not obligated to, and we cannot provide any assurances that we will, make any sales of the shares under the Sales Agreement.
 The Sales Agreement may be terminated by the Sales Agent or us at any time.
-For the year ended December 31, 2022, we sold 2,414,897 shares of our common stock under the ATM Offering for net proceeds of approximately \$24.6 million after deducting \$0.8 million of issuance costs.
-As of December 31, 2022, we utilized \$25.4 million of the available \$125.0 million under the ATM Offering.
+The sales agreement expired on November 9, 2023 For the year ended December 31, 2022, we sold 2,414,897 shares of our common stock under the ATM Offering for net proceeds of approximately \$24.6 million after deducting \$0.8 million of issuance costs.
+For the year ended December 31, 2023, we sold 1,514,219 shares of our common stock under the ATM Offering for net proceeds of approximately \$14.1 million after deducting \$0.4 million of issuance costs.
+As of December 31, 2023, we utilized \$39.9 million of the available \$125 million under the 2020 ATM Offering.